19 (number)

 19 (nineteen) is the natural number following 18 and preceding 20.
 It is a prime number.

 Mathematics

 19 is a centered triangular number.

 19 is the eighth prime number.
-19 forms a twin prime with 17, a cousin prime with 23, and a sexy prime with 13.
-19 is a strictly non-palindromic number in any base, and a Heegner number.
-19 is the maximum number of fourth powers needed to sum up to any natural number (see, Waring's problem).
-It is the number of compositions of 8 into distinct parts.
+19 forms a twin prime pair with 17, a cousin prime pair with 23, and a sexy prime pair with 13.
+19 is a strictly non-palindromic number in any base, 19 is the maximum number of fourth powers needed to sum up to any natural number (see, Waring's problem).
+There are 19 compositions of 8 into distinct parts.